projectsveltos/addon-controller/README.md

 ## How it works
 The project follows the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) and it uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/) which provides a reconcile function responsible for synchronizing resources untile the desired state is reached on the cluster.

-The project requires ClusterAPI to be installed in such cluster [ClusterAPI](https://github.com/kubernetes-sigs/cluster-api).
+The project requires [ClusterAPI](https://github.com/kubernetes-sigs/cluster-api) to be installed in such cluster.

 [ClusterAPI](https://github.com/kubernetes-sigs/cluster-api) is a Kubernetes sub-project focused on providing declarative APIs and tooling to simplify provisioning, upgrading, and operating multiple Kubernetes clusters.

 ## Description
 The idea is simple: